 Legal Education is an essential tool for advancing women’s empowerment and strengthening their role in the society.
 Gender-based stereotypes which have frequently prevented women from accessing legal education and professions in the past have been drastically reduced over the last decades.
 In modern society women are an essential part of the legal environment, though in many areas the legal empowerment of women has yet to be fully developed and women still face different obstacles.

-This call for papers offers an opportunity for scholars and practitioners interested in issues related to the role of women in management and leadership in today’s organisations to share their thinking and research findings in the following sub-themes that include, but are not limited to:
+The call for papers is addressed to the scholars, researchers, professionals and practitioners interested in issues related to women in law and legal education to share their findings in the following sub-themes which include, but are not limited to:

 The STEM fields: Science, Technology, Engineering and Mathematics, are the leading, most vital fields in the innovative modern world.
 Women remain underrepresented in these areas; although, there has been a recent push towards ensuring women have more equal access to pursue studies and careers in this arena.
 Many companies employ people within the STEM fields in order to function at the highest levels, thereby creating a significant job market.
 Furthermore, those in STEM programmes tend to generate higher salaries and greater job security.
 Hence, more prevalently women are choosing these fields due to factors which increase their independence and their abilities to contribute to society.
 The STEM curriculum is becoming a priority focus in K-12 school, allowing young girls to gain the same competencies as males and enabling them to compete on an equal basis for jobs in high demand.
 Thus, encouraging and enabling women to access STEM programmes will not only close in on the gender gap, and reduce job based gender stereotypes, it will empower women further by providing more opportunity to lead and contribute to the revitalising futures of their societies and economies.